Access this research

 Nathan Goldstein

 Nathan is a Senior Analyst in the Verdantix EHS practice out of the New York office.
-His current research agenda focusses on the intersection of Sustainability and ESG trends with the EHS operational sphere.
-Prior to joining Verdantix, Nathan worked at Bluefield Research where he gained experience in consulting and market research within the global water industry.
+His current research agenda focuses on the intersection of sustainability and ESG trends within the EHS operational sphere.
+Prior to joining Verdantix, Nathan worked at Bluefield Research, where he covered the global water industry, with a focus on the energy, industrial and digital segments.
 Nathan holds a MSc in Water: Science and Governance from King’s College London.

 Bill Pennington